seanpringle/goomwwm/goomwwm.md

 -htile
 :	Set an X11 key to horizontally tile the active window and others with the same tag, position, and size (default: XK_h).
-If no other window is found, a gap is created.

 	goomwwm -htile h